palakgupta889/Deploying-a-package-on-PyPi/README.md

 A tar.gz file, ie an sdist, contains the files needed to compile and install a Python package.
 A whl file, ie. a *built distribution*, only needs to be copied to the proper place for installation.
 Behind the scenes, pip installing a whl file has fewer steps than a tar.gz file.

-# commands to upload to the pypi test repository
+## commands to upload to the pypi test repository
 ```
 twine upload --repository-url https://test.pypi.org/legacy/ dist/*
 pip install --index-url https://test.pypi.org/simple/ numerical_distributions
 ```

-# command to upload to the pypi repository
+## command to upload to the pypi repository
 ```
 twine upload dist/*
 pip install numerical_distributions
 ```

+# Tests

+When you're ready to test out your code, you'll want to pip install your numerical_distributions package and then run the unit tests.
+In the terminal, type `pip install .` into the command line.
+Then run the unit tests by typing `python -m unittest test`.

+Note that if you change the code in the numerical_distributions folder after pip installing the package, Python will not know about the changes.
+You'll need to run `pip install --upgrade .` when you make changes to the package files.